BobBuildTool/bob/doc/manpages/bob-query-recipe.rst

-    bob query-recipe [-h] [-D DEFINES] [-c CONFIGFILE] [--sandbox | --slim-sandbox | --dev-sandbox | --strict-sandbox | --no-sandbox] package
+    bob query-recipe [-h] [-D DEFINES] [-c CONFIGFILE] [--sandbox | --slim-sandbox | --dev-sandbox | --strict-sandbox | --no-sandbox] packages [packages ...]

 Description
 -----------

-Query recipe and class files of package.
+Print the involved recipe and class files of packages.
+Each file name is printed only once, even if multiple packages are specied that share source files.

 Options
 -------